chhyyi/aiffelthon/README.md

 ## merged with lms directory
 I had separated workplace in Aiffel's LMS server.
 So I merged.
 But this directory need some arrangement while they contains too many duplicates.

+## CVAE_POC
+from the copy of [elemisi's CVAE github repo](https://www.github.io/elemisi/ConditionalVAE), I've made some notebooks and modified python scrips.
+But it is now separated to [rz_cvae](github.io/chhyyi/rz_cvae).